Skip to content

 • Do not remove foreign bodies at the bedside.
 Apply a rigid eye shield and plan for controlled removal in the operating room.

-• If the eyelid wound or conjunctival sac is contaminated, irrigate thoroughly with normal saline.
+• If the eyelid wound or conjunctival sac is contaminated, irrigate thoroughly with saline.

 Use 10-0 nylon.
 Aim for watertight closure, but avoid overtightening sutures to prevent corneal astigmatism or irregular astigmatism; take longer bites.
 Tighten all sutures evenly to prevent aqueous leakage.